Vincentx15/DL_assignment_1/kaggle/src/readme.md

-# Cats and Dogs Kaggle
+# Cats and Dogs Kaggle — Source

 ## Running an experiment